 Only a small percentage of the world knows what a Barong Tagalog is.
 It is not only a cherished garment, it defines a nation through its creation.
 It embodies the art of rare artisans of embroidery and weaving.
 It gives men an excuse to wear something beautiful, yet it is still masculine.

 The Barong Tagalog also known simply as “Barong” or originally as “Baro ng Tagalog” (dress of the Tagalog) is the Official Filipino National attire.
-It has a similar cut to a men’s dress shirt but comes in varied natural fabrics such as Jusi, Pina, Abaca, Organza, and the more recent Pina-Jusi.
+It has a similar cut to a men’s dress shirt but comes in varied natural fabrics such as Jusi, Pina, and Abaca.
 It can be long or short-sleeved with various collars, colors, embroideries, appliques, and/or paintings.
 It is predominantly worn by men, but there are female variations as well.

 Most historians agree that the Barong originates from the Spanish era when Filipinos were forced to wear see-through clothing to deter them from hiding any weapons on their person.
 Also worn untucked, though it makes any fabric more suitable for tropical weather, it originally was to convey a lower class than the Spaniards.
 And though it started as a symbol of oppression, when the Filipinos gained their independence from Spain, it had become such a staple in the Filipino culture and wardrobe that it was honored by Presidents Manuel Quezon and Ferdinand Marcos as the national attire.